top of page

 about us:

-Fotoautomat Portugal is home to the only functioning analog photobooth in the country — a 1970 Model 21 that still develops photographs using real light, chemistry, and time.
+Fotoautomat Portugal is home to the only functioning analog photobooth in the country: a 1970 Model 21 that still develops photographs the old-fashioned way, using light, chemistry, and time.

-That’s what makes this booth novel — and new — in Portugal.
+That’s what makes this booth novel in Portugal.
 It’s not a throwback.
 It’s a first.

 Our mission is simple: